Constrained Polynomial Likelihood: Constrained polynomial likelihood

-We routinely set $f_0=1$, so that with $(\xi _n,1)=1$ and $z$ a probability distribution, it is easy to see that $\xi _n$ represents a normalized and positive likelihood ratio with respect to $z$.
+where $f_1,\ldots, f_m, g_1,\ldots, g_l\in L^{2}_\PP$ are linearly independent functions generating the subspace $K:=[f_1,\ldots, f_m, g_1,\ldots, g_l]$.
+While in general $K\varsubsetneq P_{\PP,n}$, we nevertheless routinely set $f_1=1$, so that with $(\xi _n,f_1)=1$, $\xi _n$ represents a normalized and positive likelihood ratio with respect to a probability distribution $\PP$.
 Together with the additional constraints it therefore is a constrained polynomial likelihood ratio (PLR).
+Note that the constraint $\xi_n\in M_n(D)$ ensures pointwise positivity.
+This is important for evaluating the PLR with any argument while maintaining positivity, as for instance in out-of-sample exercises or simulations.